Library Learning Commons

 - supporting inquiry-based learning and providing a space for student learning and innovation to be demonstrated, shared and showcased

-2015-16 was named the “Year of the Learning Commons” by the Canadian Library Association, which published Leading Learning: The Standards of Practice for School Library Learning Commons (PDF).
-This document, in partnership with Together for Learning: School Libraries and the Emergence of the Learning Commons (PDF) published by the Ontario School Library Association, provide a framework for school libraries as they transition to learning commons.
+In 2014 the Canadian Library Association published Leading Learning: The Standards of Practice for School Library Learning Commons (PDF).
+This document, in partnership with Together for Learning: School Libraries and the Emergence of the Learning Commons (PDF) published by the Ontario School Library Association in 2010, provide a framework for school libraries as they transition to learning commons.

 Schools across North America and abroad are re-thinking, re-inventing and re-investing in their traditional library and computer lab spaces.
 A re-investment in school libraries as Library Learning Commons is a sustainable investment in school improvement and the future of learning.